1,4-Dioxane in Drinking Water: Risks, Sources, and Health Impacts

 What can we expect from future regulations?

 The regulatory landscape for 1,4-dioxane is evolving rapidly.
-California, Illinois, and New York are among the states that have already established benchmarks to combat the chemical’s presence in drinking water.
+In addition to the regulatory development in New York, New Jersey, and California mentioned above, Virginia has passed legislation requiring its State Board of Health to develop an MCL.
+Similar legislation has been introduced in Illinois as well.
 The EPA's recent supplement to 1,4-Dioxane’s risk evaluation shows regulatory advancement and will influence upcoming regulatory decisions at the federal level.

 Considering the precedent set by emerging contaminants like PFAS, it is evident that regulatory actions can move swiftly once awareness and scientific evidence catch up.
 For water utilities, taking proactive steps to prepare for potential regulations will serve your communities well.
 With a 1,4-dioxane mitigation plan, you can begin protecting your water source, considering pragmatic treatment solutions, and preserving your customers' health to demonstrate a commitment to their livelihood.